 For medical and comfort purposes during a shampoo service, it is often recommended that elderly clients:

 lean forward into the shampoo bowl

-which of the following steps would occur last when performing a wet hair service inclusive of draping, shampooing and conditioning?
+Which of the following steps would occur the latest when performing a wet hair service inclusive of draping, shampooing, and conditioning?

 before shampooing the hair

 PP# 7 Trichology

 SAT List 6 and 1

 American History Final Exam